Andover Earth Station

 Andover Earth Station was one of the first satellite earth stations, located at Andover in the US state of Maine.
 It was built by AT&T in 1961 to communicate with the Telstar 1 satellite, the first direct relay communications satellite.
 It provided the first experimental satellite telephone and television service between North America and Europe.
 It was also used with the Relay satellite.
-The giant horn was dismantled in the mid 1980s along with the visitor center.
+The giant horn was dismantled in the mid-1980s along with the visitor center.

 The location was selected by AT&T in December 1960.
 The main factors were the topography (set in the Western Maine Mountains), and the radio interference signal level.
 Other factors included a location in the Northeastern United States to give a short great circle path to Western Europe, it was located close enough to existing transcontinental radio relay television and telephone routes to facilitate interconnection.
 In addition, the site had to be large enough to accommodate an antenna structure and control building, and if necessary, provide room for expansion.

 Land was purchased in January 1961, and construction of the complex began on May 1.
 Building construction was completed and the equipment was installed in February 1962.
 The Ground Station was operational in the Spring of 1962.
 AT&T and Bell Labs initiated, funded, constructed and took the leadership to make this project possible.

-The radio transmitter aboard Telstar was very low-powered compared to modern communication satellites, with a power of only 14 watts, and transmitted through an omnidirectional antenna, so the ground antennas that communicated through it had to be huge.
+The radio transmitter aboard Telstar was very low-powered compared to modern communication satellites, with a power of only 14 watts, and transmitted through an omnidirectional antenna, so the ground antennas that communicated with it had to be huge, with very large apertures to receive enough radio power from the satellite to be intelligible.
 The Andover Earth Station was equipped with a giant horn antenna, 7 stories high and weighing 340 tons.
 To protect it from bad weather, a radome made of Dacron covered the antenna.
 It was 160 feet (49 m) high, 210 feet (64 m) wide and weighed 30 tons.
 Since the satellite was not in a geostationary orbit like modern communication satellites, it passed overhead quickly, and the giant antenna had to be precisely steerable to track the satellite as it moved across the sky.